eybbus/hackus_news/README.md

 # hackus_news

+This is an [Hacker news]() mobile app made with React Native.
+Using [hn algolia API](https://hn.algolia.com/api).
+A hacker news search api.

 ---

 ### Original assignment description

 The code that was turned in can be found under the [1.0 tag](https://github.com/eybbus/hackus_news/tree/1.0) .